Sylius/Sylius-Docs/bundles/SyliusCartBundle/models.rst

         }
     }

-If user tries to add same product twice or more, it will just sum the quantities, instead of adding duplicates to cart.
+If the user tries to add the same product twice or more, it will just sum the quantities, instead of adding duplicates to the cart.